-There’s a plethora of effects within Fusion like 3D, motion graphics, etc. We just focused on text tracking.
+There’s a plethora of effects within Fusion like 3D, motion graphics, etc. I just focused on text tracking.
 Within the program, busting out a quick text track is easy and efficient.
 If you need to accomplish something more complex, you have all the tools at your disposal to get crazy.

 Adobe Premiere (After Effects)

-Like we mentioned, you can’t track text in Premiere without plugins, so we gotta switch over to an After Effects composition.
+Like I mentioned, you can’t track text in Premiere without plugins, so we gotta switch over to an After Effects composition.
 The first thing that’s noticeable is just the sluggishness of Adobe compared to Resolve, like the other examples.
 In general, it’s just a little slower and requires a couple of extra steps.
 However, unlike Fusion, After Effects is a seasoned program and is extremely well supported and far more versatile than Fusion right now.
 It is the goto program for any kind of motion graphics and visual effects work within the Adobe ecosystem.
 Fusion is a much simpler and stripped down solution.

 The first and most obvious advantage Resolve has over Premiere is in the time it takes to export.
 With our test clip, Resolve exported in four minutes and 22 seconds compared to five minutes and 17 seconds for Premiere.
 Not a huge difference but as you scale into longer clips and/or multiple clips the time difference becomes very noticeable.

 An added advantage is that Resolve displays a preview while rendering whereas Premiere just displays a progress bar.
-Media Encoder has a preview window but again we’re leaving the program again to use another one.
+Media Encoder has a preview window but again we’re leaving the program to use another one.

-We don’t have the hard data to support this but we’ve anecdotally noticed far less render errors exporting out of Resolve than with Premiere or Media Encoder.
+I don’t have the hard data to support this but we’ve anecdotally noticed far less render errors exporting out of Resolve than with Premiere or Media Encoder.